 This many seem like a lot of work, but putting in the hours now can save you a lot of heartache later.
 You don’t want to find yourself with an education that didn’t prepare you for the state boards.
 A little bit of work now can greatly impact your future.
 Don’t be scared to dig deep.

 Want to see how The Salon Professional Academy Madison stacks up to the competition?
-Call today and schedule a tour to see our beautiful facilities, and experience the TSPA difference for yourself!
+Call today and schedule a tour to see our beautiful facilities, programs and experience the TSPA difference for yourself!

 See you soon!